vhiribarren/atom-tetromino/README.md

 - [ ] Locally save best score
 - [ ] Choose in preferences if game must be in a split pane or not
 - [ ] Optimize some computations
-- [ ] Change display method which is currently quick and dirty and is only there for test (but still keep "character"-type display?)

 ## Contributions